Draft-free building approximately 200-300 square feet in size

 Either a gas hover or heat lamps with reflectors can be used as a heat source for the young birds.
 Four 250 watt heat bulbs should be used for up to 250 chicks.
 The red bulb cost twice as much as the white ones and the only real advantage is that they are shatterproof.
 The distance from the heat source to the floor will determine the comfort of the chicks (lower to increase heat applied, higher to decrease heat applied).

+Start temperature at 90-92 degrees at level of the chicks.
+After a few days you may have to start decreasing the temperature as chicks adjust to their environment.
+The chicks will let you know by the way they act.
 Study the chicks after putting them down to determine if the heat is at the correct temperature.
 If the chicks are piling in the center (not merely laying side by side) they are too cold, lower the heat source closer to the chicks; if they have scattered to the perimeter of the chick guard and/or are panting, the heat source will need to be raised from the chicks somewhat.
 Usually the problem is too cold; however, intense heat will dehydrate the chicks causing E.C.M (Early Chick Mortality).

 One word of caution: if you use heat lamps-make certain the extension cords and circuits involved are capable of carrying the load.
 If a fuse or circuit blows it usually happens at night or when you are not around (Murphy’s Law) and the result will be piling with smothered chicks.